 - Preparing your toddler for a new baby

 - Gifts for new mothers that they really want

 Books For Toddlers Becoming A Big Brother Or Sister

 It is not uncommon for toddlers to act out or show fear with the arrival of a new baby.
 Especially if they feel unprepared.
 It’s pretty scary having a brand new tiny, noisy person in their house, suddenly stealing lots of their mum and dad snuggle time.

 These books are aimed to be new baby books for toddlers around the age of 1-3 years, however, they can also support older children in understanding what is happening too.
 It can be helpful to start by introducing the idea of a new baby in very simple concepts before moving into more detailed stories.

 By Rachel Fuller

-There are lots of new baby books for toddlers and this one is a great option as it is a board book, made tough for younger kids.
-This book is especially focused around before the baby comes, showing moments such as having an ultrasound, to help your child understand what is happening.
+There are lots of new baby books for toddlers.
+This one is great as it is a board book, made tough for younger kids.
+This book is especially focused around before the baby arrives, showing moments such as having an ultrasound, to help your child understand what is happening.
 It is aimed towards kids around 18 months to 3 years old.
 This is the first of a 4 part series that goes from pregnancy through baby’s first year.

 MY NEW BABY